zhoukang123/BevSG/README.md

 locally collected BEV representations to infer invisible objects.

 # Setup
--*Dependeces*: We use earlier (0.2.2) versions of habitat-sim and habitat-lab.
+- *Dependeces*: We use earlier (0.2.2) versions of habitat-sim and habitat-lab.
 Other related depencese can be found in requirements.txt.
 - *Data(MatterPort3D*: Please download the scene dataset and the episode dataset from [habitat-lab/DATASETS.md](https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset)
 Then organize the files as follows: